It doesn’t take a professional economist to predict the global markets are headed for a downturn.

 You also need to let decision-makers know that even if someone comes in offering to do the job cheaper (and they will), your results will more than makeup for any additional costs of hiring you.

 But to do that, you need to be on the same page with the decision-maker.

 Set the goal and get the decision-maker to agree to it.
-Get it in writing, or in an email.
+This helps you set yourself up for long-term success.

 Don’t get pressured into agreeing to something you can’t deliver.